mountaindust/Planktos/docs/quickstart.rst

 computational overhead due to the need to search for collisions with each additional line segment.
 Finally, avoid mesh structures that intersect with a periodic boundary (w.r.t. agents); behavior related to this is not implemented.

+If you use this software in your research, please cite it via the following paper:

+Strickland, W.C., Battista, N.A., Hamlet, C.L., Miller, L.A.
+(2022),
+Planktos: An agent-based modeling framework for small organism movement and dispersal in a fluid environment with immersed structures.
+*Bulletin of Mathematical Biology*, 84(72).

+A suggested BibTeX entry is included in the file :download:`Planktos.bib <../Planktos.bib>`.

 Research that utilizes this framework can be seen in: